Childcare Responsibilities and Accommodation

 Please keep in mind, there are also a number of unpaid leaves under the Employment Standards Act, and there is a new COVID-19 leave that allows a parent to take unpaid leave to care for a child because of the virus due to school or childcare closures.
 These unpaid leaves are also something to keep in mind when considering possible options in juggling the opening up of Ontario with limited childcare.

-If you have any questions about accommodation or human rights especially during Covid-19, you can contact MacLeod Law Firm at 647-204-8107 or at [email protected].
+If you have any questions about human rights especially during Covid-19, you can contact any of our Barrie and Toronto Employment Lawyers at MacLeod Law Firm at 647-204-8107 or at firstname.lastname@example.org.